tldr-pages/tldr/pages/common/lpass.md

 # lpass

-> Command line interface for LastPass password manager.
+> Command line interface for the LastPass password manager.

 - Login to your LastPass account, by entering your master password when prompted: